-There are a number of foundation stones that need to be laid down and never undermined when building a performance bonus scheme (PBS) that makes sense and will move the organisation in the right direction.
-These foundation stones extracted from The Leading-Edge Managers Guide to Success are:
+There are a number of foundation stones that need to be laid down and never undermined when building a performance bonus scheme (PBS) that makes sense and will move the organisation in the right direction. the 12 features you need to structure an employee performance bonuses scheme are:

 - PBSs need to be based on a relative measure rather than a fixed annual performance contract

 - super profits should be excluded from a PBS as they need to be retained to cover the loss making years lying ahead

 - the profits included in a PBS calculation should be free of all major ‘profit enhancing’ accounting adjustments

 - all PBS, especially those in the finance sector, should take into account the full cost of capital